Spearin/fccw-docs/docs/userguides/map-construction/defining-our-map.md

 To pick and plan our map area, we are going to create a map area box.
 The typical map size for FCSS is 46×30 hexes, which at 500m hex corresponds to approximately 20 x 15 km (the hexes overlap a bit in the horizontal direction, and consume 433m width, not 500m).

+!!! warning
-**WARNING:** QGis will let you create larger or smaller maps just as easily.
+    QGis will let you create larger or smaller maps just as easily.
 My experience is that beyond 35km, the earth's round shape will cause bending of the UTM based hex grid (which we'll create later), so lines and shapes drawn on this QGis hex grid tend to deviate from the grid assumed by FCSS, and "leak" into neighboring hexes.
 The large 90x60 hex "Eiterfeld" northern Fulda corridor map in Flashpoint Campaigns: Germany Reforged was a challenge because of this.
 For a first map, I suggest starting small with a 20x15km area.

 Now, let's create a new layer for our new map area (and future ones), and then draw the area box.